 If you do your research and don’t believe you’ll get far more, obviously, you should stay put and keep doing what you’re doing.
 But, again, we think if you look into Hands-on Diagnostics and do your research and due diligence, you’ll like what you see.

 When you’re part of a new and growing national brand such as Hands-on Diagnostics, you will receive access to the latest physical therapy diagnostic technology.
 Instead of turning to diagnosticians, you’ll be able to be one yourself, so you can provide diagnostic services for your own patients.

 And remember we mentioned the importance of marketing?
 When you’re part of a national brand such as Hands-on Diagnostics, that can help immeasurably with attracting patients.
 Even if the ordinary patient off the street hasn’t heard of Hands-on Diagnostics, their doctors and nurses and hospital administrators and insurers have.
 When you’re part of a big brand, rather than a relatively anonymous PT in a sea of other anonymous PTs, people quickly come to know and trust you.

 Your insurance headaches will also (almost) go away as our proprietary software, policies and procedures will help you run your business more efficiently than ever.

 And as for the money your PT practice will bring in, it will be considerable.
 With diagnostics in your practice, you can bill the insurance companies at a higher rate that’s three to 10 times more than most other services, which will make your practice more money without having to sell anything, retain inventory or charge patients extra.

 As we said, your physical therapists spend all of their time making other people feel better, as they should.
-If you become part of the Hands-on Diagnostics franchise, our goal as a franchisor is to make you feel better as you grow your PT revenue.
+If you become part of the Hands-on Diagnostics network, our goal as a franchisor is to make you feel better as you grow your PT revenue.